 When receiving an assignment schedule, the station should tag it with a time-out, randomly selected between 4 and 8 min after the first transmission.

-When a Class A [shipborne mobile AIS] station receives an assignment it should revert to either the assigned reporting rate or the resulting reporting rate (when slot assignment is used) or the autonomously derived reporting rate (see § 4.3.1, Annex 2), whatever is higher.
-The Class A [shipborne mobile AIS] station should indicate that it is in assigned mode (by using the appropriate messages), even if it reverts to a higher autonomously derived reporting rate.
+When a Class A [] station receives an assignment it should revert to either the assigned reporting rate or the resulting reporting rate (when slot assignment is used) or the autonomously derived reporting rate (see § 4.3.1, Annex 2), whatever is higher.
+The Class A [] station should indicate that it is in assigned mode (by using the appropriate messages), even if it reverts to a higher autonomously derived reporting rate.

 NOTE 1 – The assigning station should monitor the mobile station’s transmissions in order to determine when the mobile station will time-out.